obfuscatedgeek/chatgpt-lets-talk/readme.md

 &nbsp;

 ## Installation
-Currently waiting on Chrome Web Store for approval.
-In the meantime, you can use the extension by following these steps:
+Chrome web store approved, the extension can be downloaded from: https://chrome.google.com/webstore/detail/chatgpt-lets-talk/ldkeljfcpadfpkfdloofmhamhkgdcpbo?hl=en&authuser=0

+To manually install the extension from here follow these steps:

 1. Clone the repo or download the zip and unzip the files.

 2. Go to the "Chrome extensions" tab